rknightuk/one40/readme.md

 [This article](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps) explains how to setup cron jobs.

+## Contributing

+The primary purpose of this is for me to be able to quickly search my tweets.
+I am aware there are some weird bugs with imported tweets being truncated and displaying in strange ways ([see all issues](https://github.com/rmlewisuk/one40/issues)) — I don't have the time to fix them but I will happily accept pull requests that fix these issues.

+I'm also aware of how messy a lot of the code is — a lot of the importing code is copy/pasted from [Tweetnest](https://github.com/graulund/tweetnest).
+Again, I'll happily accept PRs that improve this.

+If you have an idea for a new feature, open an issue describing the feature so we can discuss if it before you put significant work into it.

 ## Licence

 Signifcant portions of the tweet importing logic is from [Tweetnest](https://github.com/graulund/tweetnest/blob/master/LICENSE.txt) licenced under MIT.